 Persisting Through Underwhelming Marks

-7 months ago by Robert
+7 months ago by Rob

-If you are in the same boat that I was in (which will probably quite a few of you), all I can say is don’t give up hope.
-Not many people, if any at all, will be able to succeed at the UCAT without doing any preparation.
+If you are in the same boat that I was in (which will probably be quite a few of you), all I can say is don’t give up hope.
+No one will be able to succeed at the UCAT without doing any preparation at all, and those that tell you otherwise may be those pesky secret studiers!
 Many people say that the UCAT is a test that you cannot prepare for but let me tell you, that is a complete myth!
-I know for sure that if I had not prepared for the UCAT or had given up after getting low scores then I would not have succeeded in the UCAT.
+I know from experience that if I had not prepared for the UCAT or had given up after getting low scores then I would not have succeeded in the UCAT.

 In essence what I am trying to say is that while you may not be happy with your scores right now, you just have to keep working hard, practicing and believing in yourself as this will set you up with the best chance of succeeding in the UCAT.

 Written by Vinay, a 99th percentile MedEntry student who is currently studying medicine.